murageh/react-vite-ts-health-analytics-dashboard/README.md

 delivering quality, affordable primary care in urbanizing areas.
 The dashboard provides insights into key operational metrics, incidents, staff performance, and trends over time.

+> **Note:** This project is part of the Access Afya Health Analytics Dashboard (Proof of Concept), which is a full-stack
+> web application that provides insights into key metrics and performance indicators for Access Afya health facilities.
+> The backend code for the dashboard example is available [here](https://github.com/murageh/express-graphql-ts-server).

 ## Features

 * **Key Metrics:** Displays important operational metrics at a glance.